 - Serious and deliberate misrepresentation of financial figures;

-- Failure of a group’s executive board to attend the required SDA training sessions.
+- Failure of a group’s executive board to attend required training sessions.

-Financial penalties imposed by ABC for failure to attend the Annual General Meeting or submit a budget proposal by the deadlines set by the ABC shall not exceed 10% of total allocation.
+Financial penalties imposed by ABC for failure to attend Town Hall meetings or submit a budget proposal by the deadlines set by the ABC shall not exceed 10% of total allocation.
 Groups must be given at least three (3) weeks’ notice of upcoming deadlines.

 The ABC may impose all other sanctions only through a 2/3 vote by the full board.